espocrm/documentation/user-guide/quotes.md

 1. Specify default Tax record at Administration > Entity Manager > Quotes > fields > Tax > Default.
 2. Specify default tax rate at Administration > Entity Manager > Quotes > fields > Tax Rate > Default.

+## Copying values from product to quote item

+Field values can be transferred from a product to a quote item upon product selection.
+Field names you want to be copied should coincide in Product and Quote Item enities.

+You can select which fields you need to be copied at Administration > Entity Manager > Quote Item > Fields > Product > Fields to Copy.

 ## See also